Laragear/SubscriptionsDemo/README.md

 Plan::called('Basic')->capability('deliveries', 8)->monthly();
 ```

+> **Warning** Plans require an interval.
+You will get an error if the interval is not set.
+You can easily make lifetime plans by [renewing them automatically](#renew--extend) in your app.

 Once plans are _declared_, we will need to push them into the database.
 For that, we can use `subscriptions:plans`.
 The command will read the plans and create them into the database.

 ```shell